Juliette Binoche: 2001–2006

 After the success of Chocolat, Binoche was internationally recognized as an A-list movie star in the early 2000s, but as an actor her persona became somewhat fixed following a series of period roles portraying a stoic heroine facing tragedy and desolation.
 Keen to try something new, Binoche returned to French cinema in 2002 in an unlikely role: she played a ditsy beautician in Jet Lag opposite Jean Reno.
 The film, directed by Daniele Thompson, was a box office hit in France and Binoche was once again nominated for a César for Best Actress.
 The film tells the story of a couple who meet at an airport during a strike.
 Initially the pair despises each other, but, over the course of one night, they find common ground and maybe even love.
 This playful spirit continued when Binoche featured in a 2003 Italian television commercial for the chocolates Ferrero Rocher.
 The advertisement played upon her Chocolat persona featuring Binoche handing out the chocolates to people on the streets of Paris.

 In a more serious vein, Binoche traveled to South Africa to make John Boorman's In My Country (2004) opposite Samuel L. Jackson.
 Based on the book Country of My Skull by Antjie Krog, the film examines The Truth and Reconciliation Commission (TRC) hearings following the abolition of Apartheid in the mid-1990s.
 Although the film premiered at the 2004 Berlin International Film Festival, it received much criticism for the inclusion of a fictional romantic liaison and for its depiction of black South Africans.
 Despite the negative reception, Binoche was extremely enthusiastic about the film and her connection with Boorman.
-Her sister, Marion Stalens, also traveled to South Africa to shoot a documentary, La reconciliation?, which explores the TRC process and follows Binoche's progress as she acts in Boorman's film.
+Her sister, Marion Stalens, also traveled to South Africa to shoot a documentary, La réconciliation?, which explores the TRC process and follows Binoche's progress as she acts in Boorman's film.
 Next, Binoche re-teamed with Michael Haneke for Caché.
 The film was an immediate success, winning best director for Haneke at the 2005 Cannes Film Festival, while Binoche was nominated for a European Film Award for Best Actress for her role.
 The film tells the story of a bourgeois Parisian couple, played by Binoche and Daniel Auteuil, who begin to receive anonymous videotapes containing footage shot over long periods, surveying the outside of their home.
 Caché went on to feature in the number one position on the "Top 10 of the 2000s" list published by The Times at the end of the decade.